Updated: Sep 17

 “I’m just an old Jukebox Junkie, spending my time, spending my money.
 Feeding this habit with hardcore country..”
-Possibly one of the most recognizable songs about enjoying a spin on the ole Jukebox from one of my heroes Ken Mellons, who by the way has a new album coming out soon.
+Possibly one of the most recognizable songs about enjoying a spin on the ole Jukebox from one of the best Ken Mellons, who by the way has a new album coming out soon.
 Here's some more info.

 Have you ever wondered why we are so enamored by a dome shaped slab of glass, and plastic tucked at the end of a bar?
 I think the love affair with the jukebox is especially strong in country music.
 I conducted a very basic search, and found no less than 120 country songs with the term "jukebox".